-This has not been my experience so far.
-As much as ego would like me to believe that I am unique, observation (esp. profound sameness) tells me otherwise, so I seriously question his conclusion.
-I suspect he is a victim of the myth born of traditional assumptions—group think.
+This has not been my experience.
+As much as ego would like me to believe that I’m unique, observation—through the lens of profound sameness—tells me otherwise.
+I can’t help but suspect that he is a casualty of groupthink and myths born of traditional assumptions.

-In learning anything—and everything—through out life, I’ve found it gets more intriguing as the years go by.
-Clearly, each year that passes allows me to plunge deeper into the most significant learning experience—life!
-I noticed the same thing happening to my mother in her 90’s, right up to the end.
-That should be generally true for everyone, barring some neurological malfunction (Alzheimer’s, stroke).
+In learning any and every thing throughout life, I find it gets more intriguing as the years go by.
+Each year that passes plunges me deeper into the most significant of all learning experiences—life!
+The same thing happened to my mother in her 90’s, right up until the end.
+That should be true for everyone, relatively speaking, barring some form of dementia.

-The apparent “waning consciousness” he speaks about may only be the result of an older person being less inclined to ‘put on a stylish face’.
-Older people have less incentive to keep up a pretense for whatever ‘social face’ they felt essential to show the world during youth.
-For example, grumpy old people don’t, by and large, evolve a grumpier nature as they age; they just aren’t inclined to cover up their original nature as they once were.
+The apparent “waning consciousness” he speaks about may only be the result of an older person being less inclined to be two-faced.
+Older people have less incentive to keep up the pretense for whatever social face they anxiously needed to show the world during youth.
+In other words, old people don’t develop a forthright nature as they age.
+They just don’t feel as much social pressure to conceal their innate nature as they once did.

-One peculiarity of life I’ve noticed is the milestone aspect.
-For me, the milestones I’ve passed over the years were not precipitating events, but culminating moments of realization.
-That said, they seldom stood out as such as the time.
-Most of the time, at the time, I didn’t actually feel the insight to be an insightful milestone at all, just another ‘ah, I see’ moment along the way.
+One peculiarity of life I notice is the milestone aspect.
+The milestones I’ve passed over the years were not precipitating events, but culminating moments of realization.
+That said, they seldom stood out as such at the time.
+At the time, I usually didn’t feel the insight to be a milestone at all, but rather just another “aha, I see” moment along the way.

-It is only now, looking back over the last 70 years, that I see them more for the milestones they were.
-Waking up-and-up feels to be an aspect of living years upon years.
-Naturally, I never experience this sensation in my youth, so simply realizing this counts as one of those realization milestones to which I’m referring.
+It is only now, looking back over the last 70+ years that I see them more for the milestones they were.
+Linked to that seems to be an increasing sense of constantly waking up, so to speak.
+Naturally, I never experienced this sensation in my youth, so simply realizing this counts as one of those realization milestones to which I’m referring.
 And this brings me to one of my most significant realization milestones…